-I have fifteen years experience as a counsellor in a variety of settings including doctors’ surgery and educational establishments; both schools and colleges.
+I have sixteen years experience as a counsellor in a variety of settings, including working with adults in doctors’ surgery and educational establishments; both schools and colleges.
 Furthermore, I have worked with the Young Citizens Project and the Youth Offending Team.
 Working in an Information and Counselling Centre for Young People aged 14-25, and a Women’s Counselling Centre.

 I am also a trained play therapist, working seven years for the national children’s charity, Place2Be.
 Having run a project for children needing emotional and therapeutic support, I am also able to work with children in the area of play and creative arts.
 With this option they are able to explore and express themselves through other modes and activities.
 Adults can also benefit from these methods of therapy.

 I offer short or longer term therapy, depending on the nature of the presenting issues.
 This is generally in person, but can also be via Skype or phone.

 I operate a private practice in my home which is a bungalow.
 I ensure confidentiality and provide time and space for people to work at their own pace, whatever their issues.
 There is parking available, and a regular bus service runs to Buckden, if needed.